srl-ethz/hydra-documentation/docs/source/tools/pellet.rst

    :figwidth: 320px
    :width: 300px
    :alt: Left floating image
-   :class: with-shadow float-left

-Step 1
+   :align: left

 Prepare the heat cartridge, the thermistor and the silicone tube

 |